QuarkChain/go-ethereum/README.md

 requires using p2p protocol to reach consensus among nodes, it uses 33333 as default port and can be specified by `--validator.port`.
 Tendermint node key can also be specified by `--validator.nodekey`.

-If the tendermint consensus validator set need to update according to staking state, the following parameters need to specify for the miner:
+If the Tendermint consensus validator set is updated according to the staking state on Mainchain, the following parameters need to be specified for the validators:

   * `--validator.rpc` rpc for ethclient to get ValidatorSet from contract
   * `--validator.chainid` Chain ID which Validator contract on
   * `--validator.contract` Validator contract address
   * `--validator.changeepochid` Epoch to enable updating ValidatorSet from the contract

+Note: only the tendermint validator needs to set validator.* parameters.

 ## Contribution